-I’ll cover some of the framework of solid state technology and go over some of the ways it might be able to help boost your website speeds.
+I’ll cover some of the framework of solid state technology and go over some of the ways it might be able to help boost your website article content delivery speeds.

 Before we begin, I’ll take a moment to go over some of the basic differences in speed between the two drive types.
 An SSD drive can perform up to twenty times faster than a regular HDD as far as latency goes.
 This means that even when the server is backed up with I/O requests, an SSD host will resolve it much faster.
 A normal drive might only get through about five percent maximum compared to the SSD.
 Even when a server is not filled with such requests, you’ll typically see an HDD push about thirty-five percent of the data capacity that an SSD can handle.